Walk - St Anthony Head and Place

 The walk to and around Zone Point will start to open up views of Nare Head and Dodman Point away to the east.
 The thick scrubland of this area soon gives way to open fields and arable farmland.
 The ‘White Alps’ of the china clay country around St Austell can be seen to the northeast.

-- Above the beach, take the short link path to the road.
+- Before the next headland (Porthmellin Head), take the short link path to the road.
 Turn right and then left to go through the tiny hamlet of Bohortha.
 Ignore the path going off to the right and continue straight on to return to the bottom of the lane near Place House and the ferry landing stage.

-The walk can be extended to some six miles by continuing along the Coast Path from Porthbeor Beach to Towan Beach.
+The walk can be extended to some six miles by continuing from Point 4 along the Coast Path past Porthmellon Head to Towan Beach.
 Killegerran Head follows around the corner from Porthmellon, and wider views of Gerrans Bay start to open up.
-Killegerran is being grazed by cattle and shetland ponies to reduce the amount of bracken and scrub and encourage a more diverse flora and fauna.
+Killegerran is being grazed by cattle and Shetland ponies to reduce the amount of bracken and scrub and encourage a more diverse flora and fauna.
 Beyond the Point, grey seals can sometimes be seen gathering in the small cove during the winter months.

 St Mawes, Portscatho.
 Occasional ice cream van at St Anthony Head in summer.